 Cover letter

-There is a huge demand for the information processing speed up nowadays.
-By exploiting the laws of quantum mechanics, a quantum computer could bring exponential speedup in terms of a standard complexity measure (the way in which the number of computational steps required to complete a task grows with the “size” n of the task) for some information processing tasks (e.g.: Shor’s algorithm for factoring an n-digit number).
-Fascinated by this fact I am happy to be a part of the research community which is trying to make a step towards realization of such a technological advancement.
+There is a huge demand nowadays to speed up information processing .
+By exploiting the laws of quantum mechanics, a quantum computer could lead to a exponential speed-up of some information processing tasks (e.g.: Shor’s algorithm for factoring an n-digit number).
+Fascinated by this fact I am happy to be a part of the research community which is trying to make a step towards the realization of such a technological breakthrough.
+(I removed the one sentence to make it easier to read, if you would like to keep this sentence try to write it in two separated sentences)

-Basic unit of a quantum computer is called qubit.
-Demands like high coherence vs manipulation time and scalability are major (should I mention also something else?) obstacles in realizing the usable quantum processor.
-Several different approaches to a qubit realization are offered.
-An approach in our group is based on the hole spin in silicon germanium semiconductor material.
-Due to the low hyperfine interaction and high spin-orbit coupling for heavy holes in germanium high coherence vs manipulation time ratio is expected.
-Nanofabrication compatibility of silicon germanium with the CMOS industry fabrication process helps to solve one part of the scalability issue.
-Previously listed theoretically predicted advantages of the spin qubit realization approach used in our scientific group, makes me motivated to work on solving the other part of the scalability issue related to the qubit state readout, to be able to prove these theoretical advantages experimentally.
-“Scalability friendly” state readout can be achieved by using already predefined gates for sensing a state of a qubit instead of a conventional charge sensor readout technique which is invasive.
-Such a state readout technique is called a gate reflectometry which is also the title of this project.
+The basic unit of a quantum computer is the so- called qubit.
+Demands like high coherence vs manipulation time ratio and scalability are major (should I mention also something else?No) obstacles for realizing a usable quantum processor.
+Several different approaches to a qubit realization are been followed worldwide.
+The approach in our group bases on the spin of a hole confined in silicon germanium quantum dots.
+Due to the low hyperfine interaction and high spin-orbit coupling for heavy holes in germanium a high coherence vs manipulation time ratio is expected.
+Furthermore compatibility of silicon germanium with the CMOS processes helps to solve one part of the scalability issue.
+The previously listed advantages of the spin qubit studied in our scientific group, makes me motivated to work on solving the other part of the scalability issue related to the qubit state readout.A “scalability friendly” state readout can be achieved by using the already predefined gates for sensing the state of the qubit.
+Such a state readout technique is called a gate reflectometry which is also the in title of this project.
+If it proves to be very sensitive, as we expect, it would enable meto move towards performing experiments to determine the characteristic spin lifetimes of the silicon germanium nanowire based double quantum dot qubit.
+Namely, the spin relaxation time T1, the spin dephasing time T2*, the spin echo T2ECHO time and the CPMG T2CPMG time.

 In my previous work as a research assistant in the group of dr.sc.
-Georgios Katsaros I started working on the development of an ohmic reflectometry system, which is a slightly different in respect to the gate reflectometry, for charge readout of the silicon germanium quantum dots.
-During this project I have gained some knowledge in a printed circuit board designs and a development of python codes for controlling various DC and high frequency signal instruments.
-I also performed 4 Kelvin measurements on the single hole transistor based on the Ge hut-wire quantum dots fabricated in our group by Hannes Watzinger.
-In October 2015, and for three months, I went on a research visit to the Center for Quantum Devices, Niels Bohr Institute, Copenhagen.
-I worked in the group of Ferdinand Kuemmeth.
-This group is developing spin based qubits in GaAs and Si/SiGe lithographically defined double and triple QDs.
-They are one of the biggest and the most successful groups in the field of a quantum computation.
-During my research stay, I learned about high end laboratory equipment including cryogen free dilution refrigerators, waveform and signal generators, RF equipment (amplifiers, filters, special type of coaxial cables… ).
+Georgios Katsaros I started working on the development of an ohmic reflectometry system, which is slightly different in respect to the gate reflectometry.
+This system was used for charge readout of the silicon germanium quantum dots.
+During this project I have gained some knowledge in printed circuit board designs and in developing python codes for controlling various DC and high frequency signal instruments.
+I also performed 4 Kelvin measurements on a single hole transistor based on the Ge hut-wire quantum dots fabricated in our group by Hannes Watzinger.
+In October 2015, and for three months, I went on a research visit to the Center for Quantum Devices lead by Prof. Marcus at the Niels Bohr Institute in Copenhagen.
+I worked in the group of Ferdinand Kuemmeth. [to minimize copy paste ]During my research stay, I learned about state of the art instruments including cryogen free dilution refrigerators, waveform and signal generators, RF equipment (amplifiers, filters, special type of coaxial cables… ) and had many interesting discussions about the physics of confined spins.